lab-sun/RSC-VINS/README.md

 ## 3. Visual-Inertial Odometry and Pose Graph Reuse on Public datasets

 Download [EuRoC MAV Dataset](http://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets).
 Although it contains stereo cameras, we only use one camera.
-The system also works with [ETH-asl cla dataset](http://robotics.ethz.ch/~asl-datasets/maplab/multi_session_mapping_CLA/bags/).
 We take EuRoC as the example.

 ### 3.1 Visual-inertial odometry and loop closure